6 free online courses that will pimp up your CV

-Trying your hand at some free online courses is a brilliant way to keep your brain going during term breaks or between graduation and landing that dream job everyone keeps talking about.
+Trying your hand at some free online courses is a brilliant way to keep your brain going during the holidays, or between graduation and landing that dream job that everyone keeps talking about.

-These sorts of courses can also introduce you to subjects you'd maybe never get the chance to study at uni, and taking the initiative to learn something extra of your own accord is solid gold CV material!
+These sorts of courses can also introduce you to subjects that you'd possibly not have the chance to study at uni, and taking the initiative to learn something extra of your own accord is solid gold CV material!